Hungry? Maybe this can help.

 If you don't meet these criteria, uhhhh, hopefully some of these are adaptable to your needs. :')

 For myself, it takes around 2 cups volume and ~600 calories of food to satiate me in 1 meal, and portion sizes will reflect this; your needs may vary.
-I know that I'll forget or procrastinate meals, so I try to make the ones I remember count.

 General Advice: